magnuskahr/Deeplearning-Eksamensnoter-efteraar-2019/Object detection and segmentation.md

 # 4. Object detection and segmentation
-_Lektion 8_

 {{TOC}}